 Are There Any Disadvantages of Maximalist Shoes?

-Yes, there are some advantages to maximalist shoes, like anything in life.
-First, because there is plenty of extra cushioning, they can weaken arch and toe strength.
+Yes, there are some disadvantages to maximalist shoes, like anything in life.
+First, because there is so much extra cushioning, they can weaken arch and toe strength.
 It’s the opposite of what minimalist shoes purport to do—make your foot stronger like it would be naturally.

-Additionally, some people argue that maximalist shoes can increase the knee load by increasing the impact forces as a runner’s body adapts to the cushiony pillow of a maximalist shoe and risk injuring the knee.
+Additionally, some people argue that maximalist shoes can increase knee load, by increasing the impact forces as a runner’s body adapts to the cushiony pillow of a maximalist shoe.
+This risks injuring the knee.

 For example, one study found that maximalist shoes were more likely to cause a stiffer leg than traditional running shoes, perhaps indicating why cushioned shoes do not eliminate impact-related injuries.

-This means that unlike a harder midsole of a traditional shoe that would protect your ankle, a maximalist running shoe can leave your ankle exposed if the foam cushioning warps at all.
+This means that unlike the harder midsoles of traditional shoes that would protect your ankle, a maximalist running shoe can leave your ankle exposed if the foam cushioning warps at all.

 What are the Best Uses for Maximalist Shoes?

-Additionally, because they were originally designed for ultrarunners, they are still great for long distances, so you can always pull them out for your weekend long runs.
+Additionally, because they were originally designed for ultrarunners, they are still great for long distances.
+You can always pull them out for your weekend long runs.

 Finally, they are great for runners recovering from injuries, especially foot injuries like plantar fasciitis.
-For example, one study found that maximalist running shoes help to decrease plantar loading, helpful if you’re trying to recover from a foot injury.
+One study found that maximalist running shoes help to decrease plantar loading, helpful if you’re trying to recover from overuse.

-They also work well for runners with arthritic toes because there is extra cushioning in the shoe.
+They also work well for runners with arthritic toes, because of the extra cushioning.

-As I’ve come to discover, almost everything in running has its benefits at different times and sometimes for different people.
-I have several friends who are master’s runners who wear maximalist running shoes and nothing else.
-It seems to work great for them and keep them from injury.
+As I’ve come to discover, almost everything in running has its benefits at different times and for different people.
+I have several friends who are masters runners who wear maximalist running shoes and nothing else.
+It seems to work great for them, and keeps them from injury.